 Right off, the figure displays that in general, current-task automation potential declines for counties as population rises, with only the most thinly populated counties being the exception.
 Roughly three-quarters of all counties in metropolitan areas have on average lower automation exposure than the median rural county.
 In other words, smaller communities in general face much higher automation risks of current workplace activities than do large ones.

-This relationship holds when restricting our focus to just metros as well.
+This relationship holds when restricting our focus to just metro areas as well.
 The average worker in a small metro area with a population of less than 250,000 is employed in a job where 48 percent of current tasks are potentially automatable.
 While still lower than the 50 percent exposure of rural areas, such small metros encompass places like Kokomo, Ind. and Hickory, N.C., where over half of workers’ employment-weighted current tasks are potentially automatable.
 These are places that have historically specialized in routine-intensive production and so were already on the front lines of IT-era industrial tech deployment.
-By contrast, small metros that appear relatively well insulated from automation are university towns like Charlottesville, Va. and Ithaca, N.Y., or state capitals like Bismarck, N.D. or Santa Fe, N.M.
+By contrast, small metro areas that appear relatively well insulated from automation are university towns like Charlottesville, Va. and Ithaca, N.Y., or state capitals like Bismarck, N.D. or Santa Fe, N.M.

-As to how this plays out across the 100 largest metropolitan areas, it’s also clear that while the risk of current-task automation will be widely distributed, it won’t be evenly spread.
-Among this subset of key metros, educational attainment will prove decisive in shaping how local labor markets may be affected by AI-age technological developments.
-Among the large metros, employment-weighted task risk to 2030 ranges metros from 50 percent and 49 percent in Toledo, Ohio and Greensboro-High Point, N.C. at the top, to just 40 percent and 39 percent in San Jose, Calif. and Washington, D.C.
+As to how this plays out across the 100 largest metropolitan areas, it is also clear that while the risk of current-task automation will be widely distributed, it won’t be evenly spread.
+Among this subset of key metro areas, educational attainment will prove decisive in shaping how local labor markets may be affected by AI-age technological developments.
+Among the large metro areas, employment-weighted task risk to 2030 ranges from 50 percent and 49 percent in Toledo, Ohio and Greensboro-High Point, N.C. at the top, to just 40 percent and 39 percent in San Jose, Calif. and Washington, D.C.

 Average automation potential by metropolitan area, 2016